Notable People

 Many Holocaust speakers ask audiences to remember.
 Reich asked them to notice.

 In his TED talks, he returned to the idea that survival can hinge on how people treat one another when cruelty is becoming normalized.
 That gave his testimony a civic edge.
-He was not only preserving the past.
-He was training attention in the present.
+He was preserving the past while training attention in the present.

 That is why his use of magic worked so well.
 It interrupted audience expectations.
 Listeners had to stop consuming Holocaust memory as ritualized sadness and start thinking again about how a person carries experience into language.